KDOL working to combat surge in fraudulent unemployment claims

 Boone is no stranger to identity theft.
-She said it’s taken ten years to clear her name after someone else opened credit cards and accounts in her name.
+She said it’s taken 10 years to clear her name after someone else opened credit cards and accounts in her name.

 Now, she is dealing with fake unemployment claims.